tarwn/lessthandot-hugo/blogs/content/posts/2009-08-10-sql-server-2008-r2-august-community-tech.md

 Why should you download the CTP?

   * Explore the enhanced database management capabilities in SQL Server Management Studio.
-  * Preview SQL Server StreamInsight, Microsoft’s new complex event processing technology
+  * Preview SQL Server StreamInsight, Microsoft's new complex event processing technology
   * Be the first in your organization to run SQL Server on more than 64 processor cores.
   * Provide early feedback to the development team.